Uncovering the Digital Twin Enigma

 When I started my professional career 17 years back, my first assignment was to create a digital model of an SUV to simulate its ride and handling characteristics.
 I still remember my excitement when the simulation results matched within certain limits with the experimental measurements.
 I was able to run a virtual car on a virtual road and predict its behavior 4 years before it was manufactured!!
 My colleagues were working on similar projects to virtually simulate how the SUV that we were designing would behave under different operating conditions in various domains like structural durability, noise and vibrations, thermal, aerodynamics, and the plants where it would be assembled.
 Today, as the term ‘Digital Twin’ is in limelight, many of my colleagues ask-

-Were we not creating Digital Twins during the new development for last 20 years under the discipline of CAD/CAM/CAE and virtual validation?
+Were we not creating Digital Twins during the new product development for last 20 years under the discipline of CAD/CAM/CAE and virtual validation?
 How is today’s Digital Twin different from the digital prototypes that we worked on all these years?

 In a way these are valid questions.
 The industry has been creating independent Digital Twins catering to very specific purposes during NPD process.
 The way Digital Twin is referred today has got a broader, and all-encompassing scope.